410th Infantry Regiment

 The distinctive regimental insignia was approved in 1925.
 The insignia is centered on a blue shield background which is symbolic of the Infantry.
 The shield contained a Zia Sun symbol from the New Mexico state flag.
 The symbol originally came from the Zia Pueblo people, indigenous to northern New Mexico.
 The regimental motto was "Super Ardua Surgo" which translates from Latin to "I arise through adversity" was added to a scroll on the bottom of the insignia.
 The 410th Infantry Regiment was part of the 103rd from its inception.
 By the end of 1922, the 103rd had a total of 50 officers and 829 enlisted soldiers.
 Originally, the 103rd headquartered in Denver, Colorado.

-The Unit Journal for the 410th Infantry Regiment is available in the document section.
+The Unit Journal for the 410th Infantry Regiment is available here.

-The Morning Reports for the 410th Infantry Regiment are available in the document section.
+The Morning Reports for the 410th Infantry Regiment are available here.

-The Combat and After Action Reports for the 410th Infantry Regiment are available in the document section.
+The Combat and After Action Reports for the 410th Infantry Regiment are available here.